 about me

 Caitlin McIver is a Seattle-based ceramic sculptor whose work explores themes of vulnerability, protection, and transformation through imagined creatures.
-Her hand-built forms—often soft, spiny, and unsettling—reflect emotional and bodily experiences.
 Raised in Tampa, Caitlin holds a Master of Industrial Design from Pratt Institute and a Bachelor of Environmental Design (Architecture) from University of Colorado at Boulder.
-After working in design, she shifted to ceramics in Seattle, where she now teaches, maintains a studio practice, and works as a studio technician.
+After working in design in New York City, she shifted to ceramics in Seattle, where she now teaches, maintains a studio practice, and works as a studio technician.
 Caitlin is currently a Resident Artist at Seward Park Clay Studio, where she continues to explore the intersection of personal experience and materiality in her sculptures.

 artist statement

 I create imagined ceramic creatures that embody emotional and physical tension, exploring themes of protection, vulnerability, fertility, and transformation.
-These beings sit at the intersection of beauty and discomfort—soft and sharp, alluring and unsettling—reflecting the contradictory and layered nature of the human experience.
+These beings sit at the intersection of beauty and discomfort: soft and sharp, alluring and unsettling.
+They reflect the contradictory and layered nature of the human experience.

 In the last couple years, I’ve focused on structural intricacy and expressive form to convey inner tensions.
-More recently, I’ve shifted toward a slower, more meditative process that prioritizes repetition and surface design.
-I coil-build hollow forms, then add hundreds of individual attachments layered with pattern, glaze, and increasingly, contrasting materials.
-I’ve begun incorporating new clay bodies, underglaze, cold finishes, and soft elements like needle felting to introduce texture, bodily association, and material tension.
+I coil-build hollow organic forms, often with an element of precariousness or textural interest.
+I’ve recently begun incorporating multiple firings, cold finishes, and textiles to introduce texture, bodily association, and material tension.

-I want these pieces to provoke curiosity while holding an edge of discomfort, drawing viewers in with the familiar, then unsettling them with the strange.
-In doing so, I hope to hold space for contradiction, and to invite others to consider the multitudes within themselves.
+I want my work to provoke curiosity while holding an edge of discomfort, drawing viewers in with the familiar, then unsettling them with the strange.
+In doing so, I hope to hold space for contradiction and to invite others to consider the multitudes within themselves.

 To see my current CV, click here.